 The accompanying financial statements include the accounts and funds of the Center.
-The Center is a state agency and a non-institution member of the State of Oklahoma Higher Education System, which is under the governance of the Oklahoma State Regents for Higher Education (the "State Regents").
+The Center is a state agency and a non-institution member of the State of Oklahoma Higher Education System, which is under the governance of the State Regents.
 The Center is a component unit of the State of Oklahoma and is included in the general-purpose financial statements of the State as part of the higher education component unit.